 When you use computer records, you need a third party involved namely, a computer.
 If something happens to your computer system, you cannot access the records until it is replaced.
 If the problem is a lightning strike that knocked out a few PC’s in your office, it is no big deal.
 They may be expensive, but they are definitely replaceable.
 If the problem is a bug in a proprietary record-keeping software package and the company that wrote your software is out of business, you may have an insurmountable problem.
 No matter how well you preserve the computer media with the data on it, without a program you cannot read it.

 If you still think computer records are safe and reliable for long term usage, consider this: even if you have your magnetic tapes and computer disks and CD-ROMS in 10 or 20 years’ time and they have been perfectly preserved in pristine condition, will you still be running the same computer?
 This is a problem which may prove to be the most serious technological issue of this century.
-The retention schedules in this manual provide an ironic example of the problem.
+The retention schedules provide an ironic example of the problem.
 The previous CTAS records manuals produced in the 1980s were recorded onto 5.25 inch floppy disks.
 When work began on the 1999 edition of the records manual, only one ancient computer remained in the office that had a disk drive that could read the old files.
 Luckily we were able to copy the files onto the network and preserve the information before it was lost.
 It does not take 15 or 20 years for compatibility issues to arise.
 Replacing five-year-old computers may create difficulties in transferring data due to changes in the types of media read and written by the computer or changes in operating systems which create incompatibilities.